ImperialCollegeLondon/MSE404-MM/docs/labs/lab05/readme.md

 ### Example: Aluminium

-Aluminium forms in a standard FCC structure with one atom per unit cell, which we know how to deal with at this point.
+Aluminium has an FCC crystal structure with one atom per unit cell, which we know how to deal with at this point.
 The thing about Aluminium that makes it more complicated within DFT is that it is a metal.